 My work spans a variety of topics in applied microeconomics.
 This selection of publications provides a sampling of these areas.
 The non-technical summaries convey the basic idea of the article (click the links for full details with published abstracts).
-In contrast to these Publication Highlights, which are but a sampling, the Publication List offers a complete list.
+For a complete list of published research, see Publication List.

 Selected articles with simple summaries

 “Can Hope Elevate Microfinance?
 Evidence from Oaxaca, Mexico,” Oxford Economic Papers, (2021) (with Ruben Irvin Rojas Valdes and Bruce Wydick)